 • Ensure your foundation website clearly promotes the scholarship

-• Make the application easy to find (not buried in small print)
+• Make the application easy to find, not buried in a footer or linked from a single blog post

 It’s not just about one application cycle.
-Applicants from marginalized backgrounds want to see that your family foundation’s commitment to equity is ongoing and authentic.
+Applicants from underrepresented backgrounds want to see that your family foundation’s commitment to equity is ongoing and authentic.

-• Feature diverse past recipients in your storytelling and marketing
+• Feature diverse past recipients in your storytelling and communications

 • Publish information about who has benefited from your scholarships

-• Commit to continuous improvement through feedback surveys
+• Commit to continuous improvement through applicant feedback surveys

-• Share your family’s “why”—why does equity matter to your foundation?
+• Share your family’s why: why does equity matter to your foundation specifically?

 Consider your selection committee: